Abstract

 We define

-we define (1)
+(1)

 The shortest distance between the two spheres surfaces is given by: 2δ.
 For simplicity we treat mainly the case where the incoming EM field is homogenous and the electric field 2δ is along the Z axis.
 Assuming certain values for the dielectric constants [4,5] (for the two spheres ε(ω) which are function of the frequency ω and for the surrounding medium ε1) we present the solutions of the Laplace equation for the limiting case for which δ<1.
 The two focuses F1and F2 are located at a distance α from the center of the coordinate system along the symmetric axis, in upper and lower directions, respectively.

-Laplace equations solutions for the upper and lower spheres are given by Ψ+ and Ψ , respectively, and Laplace equation solution for the surrounding medium is given by Ψ1.
+Laplace equations solutions for the upper and lower spheres are given by Ψ+ and Ψ– , respectively, and Laplace equation solution for the surrounding medium is given by Ψ1.
 The present system has a cylindrical symmetry under rotation around the Z axis.
 Thus, the two focuses are not changed by this rotation.
 It was shown [6-9] that Raman signals are strongly amplified when the molecules are inserted in the interstitial gaps between nanoparticles due to the very strong EM fields induced in these gaps (“hot spots”).
 Special studies were made on Raman signals enhancement in dimers (two nanoparticles) [10,11].
 It was found that the Raman signals of spherical dimers are strongly enhanced when the incident polarization is parallel to the inter particle axis of the dimer (parallel polarization) [12].
 In this case the opposite charges of polarization are facing each other at the small gap and by their interaction generate a huge EM field.
 On the other hand, when the incident EM field is polarized in direction perpendicular to the inter particle axis (perpendicular polarization) the induced charges are in directions different from that of the gap.
 In this case, individual local surface plasmons (LSP) in the dimer do not interact strongly with each other.
 As a result, EM field interaction is approximately compared in this case with that of isolated particles.
 It was found that the signal in SERS is proportional to the fourth power of the amplified EM field for parallel polarization.
 Similar results are obtained by two-photons-induced luminescence (TPI-PL) [13].
 Raman scattering and TPI-PL phenomena are increased by many orders of magnitude relative to that of the ordinary ones, for molecules inserted in these hot spots.

 In the present work we study the solutions of Laplace equation solutions for dimers with bi-spherical coordinates [14,15] which are developed under the condition 2δ<1.
 Hot spots are produced in the system of two metallic spheres interacting with external homogeneous EM field.
 While important results (mainly for the potential) for the present system were developed by solving Laplace equation with the use of bi-spherical coordinates the analysis for the hot spots remained problematic due to convergence problems.
 By using boundary conditions various authors [16] obtained after some tedious algebra set of recursion relations (or equivalently infinite set of linear equations) for the Laplace equation superposition solutions.
 Such system was truncated by taking finite set of linear equations and was solved on computers.
 Special care was taken to make sure its convergence i e , that the number of recursion relations is not too small (especially for nearby spheres where very high number of recursion relations is needed).
 We give here an alternative for deriving the EM fields at the hot spots by using bi-spherical coordinates with certain approximations.
 We develop in the present work a relatively simpler model for analyzing the properties of the EM fields by using approximations which are suitable for treating the hot spots with the use of bi-spherical coordinates.
 Analytical results for maximal enhancement factor (EF) are developed.
 The bi-spherical coordinates are a special three-dimensional orthogonal coordinates system defined by coordinates η, α, Φ.

-The two poles with η = ±∞ are located on the axis at z = ±a and denoted in Figure 1 by F1 and F2.
+The two poles with η = ±∞ are located on the Z axis at z = ±a and denoted in Figure 1 by F1 and F2.
 Surfaces of constant η are given by spheres (described in Figure 2).

-In the present system the electrostatic potential has cylindrical symmetry about the axis.
+In the present system the electrostatic potential has cylindrical symmetry about the Z axis.
 It is therefore independent of the angle Φ and only the term m=0 is retained.
 In Figure 2 we describe the coordinates η for certain values of η as function of the x, z coordinates.
 The large circles represented by small values of η are truncated in this figure.
 The surfaces of the spheres in the present system are given by bi-spherical coordinates ±η0 given by:

 Figure 2: Bi-spherical coordinates in the x, z plane showing circles of constant bi-spherical radial coordinate η where curves of constant polar angular α with α =π ,π / 2,π / 3,π / 6 are perpendicular to these curves [3].
 EM field polarized in the Z direction propagates in the x direction.
-The curve for α =π is along the axis.
+The curve for α =π is along the Z axis.

 Laplace-Equation Solutions for Two Metallic Spheres with Incident EM Field Parallel to the Symmetric Z Coordinate